 We work with

 - African scientists and research institutions to enhance their positioning within the global research community

-- European and American scientists and institutions who wish to collaborate with African partners
+- European and other non-African scientists and institutions who wish to collaborate with African partners

 Our goal is to identify synergies between African and European research institutions for fruitful collaboration projects.